hantsy/symfony-rest-sample/docs/api/ex.md

 }
 ```

+## Creating EventListener

-Create a EventListener to catch this exception, and handle the exception as expected.
+Create a `EventListener` to catch this exception, and handle the exception as expected.

 ```php
 class ExceptionListener implements LoggerAwareInterface